 Community Equity Program

-OER works closely with federal, state, and other city government agencies to improve understanding and interactions with Oʻahu’s immigrant communities.
+OER works closely with federal, state, and other city government agencies to improve understanding and interactions with Oʻahu’s communities.

 The program’s mission is to serve as a bridge to essential resources and networks, empowering communities to succeed.
 We achieve this by fostering stronger community partnerships and civic engagement, creating pathways for economic mobility through education and career development, promoting language access, and improving digital literacy.